Azerbaijani, Turkish presidents hold one-on-one meeting | News.az

 Azerbaijani, Turkish presidents hold one-on-one meeting

+The sides expressed satisfaction with the successful development of friendly and fraternal ties between the two countries in all areas.

-Following the official welcome ceremony, President of the Republic of Azerbaijan Ilham Aliyev and President of the Republic of Turkey Recep Tayyip Erdogan have held a one-on-one meeting.
+Following the official welcoming ceremony, a one-on-one meeting was held between President of Azerbaijan Ilham Aliyev and President of Turkey Recep Tayyip Erdogan in Baku on Oct.
+31, the Azerbaijani president’s press service reported, APA reports.

-The importance of global projects jointly implemented by the two countries was also emphasized.

-The sides expressed their confidence that the visit of Turkish President to Azerbaijan would contribute to further expansion of cooperation between the two countries.
+They also stressed the importance of the 6th meeting of the Azerbaijan-Turkey High-Level Strategic Cooperation Council in terms of determining the prospects for ties and further deepening bilateral relations.

+In addition, the importance of the Baku-Tbilisi-Kars railway, which is a global project, was hailed during the meeting.

-The presidents exchanged views on bilateral relations, as well as the issues of mutual interest.
+The sides then exchanged views on a number of issues of mutual interest.

 News.Az